spym10111/FPLanalysis/README.md

 6. Exit

 Enter number:
 ```
 Depending on your choice the program has different functionalities.
 The options are shown in parentheses.

 For example:
 ```
-Do you want to exclude any players (yes/no/suggestion)?
+Do you want to exclude any players or get suggestion (exclude/suggestion/skip)?
 ```
 The program will first ask for a Gameweek period for which to calculate the optimal suggestions.
 ```
-The program needs to calculate player points based on their stats and upcoming games.
+The program needs to calculate points based on the players' stats and upcoming games.
-Please enter the GW period for which you want the team to be calculated.
+Please enter the GW period for which you want the points to be calculated.

 First GW:
 Last GW:
 ```
 The results that the program provides after that stage correspond to that particular period and might not be useful as a whole.
 You can use its different functionalities according to your preferences.
 The suggestions that follow are based on our experience using FPL Analysis up to this point.

-### Suggestions
+## Suggestions

 - A good period for you to set and choose your team is probably 5 Gameweeks, as it aligns with the form stat period of 5 matches and gives your picks time to justify their value or a possible -4 hit.
 - You can set the period to 1 Gameweek (by setting both First and Last GW to the same number) in order to pick your Gameweek captain.